 Moving parts scare us – especially when they’re in gadgets that cost over $2,000.
 We were hesitant to fold one of the few sample Mate X devices on hand at MWC.
 In our minds, we were snapping a tablet in half.

-Huawei reassured us that its bendable screen has endured 100,000 folds in lab-condition stress tests, and it also showed us how it has developed a case to keep it protected; but most importantly, it feels like a solid bit of kit, despite how thin it is.
+Huawei reassured us that its bendable screen has endured 100,000 folds in lab-condition stress tests - and after the Galaxy Fold debacle you hope it's done extra testing - and it also showed us how it has developed a case to keep it protected; but most importantly, it feels like a solid bit of kit, despite how thin it is.

 A bigger fear for us is that the clasp that keeps the phone flush will wear out.
 Huawei mentioned to us that the clasp is needed for the completely flush fold at this stage, but perhaps in the next evolution of its proprietary Falcon Wing hinge system it'll be able to lock in place clasp-free.